deavmi/homepage/content/work/_index.md

 I am the main maintainer of the DLMS-related code and also the DLT645 driver, the latter which I wrote entirely from scratch.

+I have quite a lot of experience in concurrency from I/O, to condition variables, locks, streaming I/O, buffer encoding/decoding and more.
+I have implemented a lot of custom internal libraries from scratch that make heavy use of these concepts.

 ## Certifications

 ### BSc Hons (Computer Science)